SsODNet: The Solar system Open Database Network: Accessing the services:

 An overview of all compiled literature values is printed when requesting the plural of the parameters.
-This is possible for all parameters which have \datacloud entries, e.g. albedo, mass, taxonomy.
+This is possible for all parameters which have \datacloud entries, such as albedo, mass, taxonomy, etc.

 Data processing is facilitated for \texttt{python} scripts using the \rocks package.
 The main entry point is the \texttt{rocks.Rock} class, where each instance reflects a unique asteroid.
 The asteroid parameters are accessible as class attributes via the dot notation, which again leads to an intuitive syntax: